ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 As it turns out $ \approx 74\%$ of the values $x \in [-10,10]$ are below $0.01$.
 That means that by sampling randomly from a uniform distribution $\mathcal{U}(-10,10)$ we would evaluate $72\%$ of our randomly selected values $x$ with a probability below $0.01$ thus effectively wasting a large number of samples.
 Conversely only $28\%$ of the samples would lie in probability regions around the mean $\mu$ with a probability higher than $0.01$.
-The evaluation of the area $\mu$ would therefore be highly inefficient as we waste a considerable amount of samples in areas which do not contribute to the integral of $Z$.
+The evaluation of the area close to $\mu$ would therefore be highly inefficient as we waste a considerable amount of samples in areas which do not contribute to the integral of $Z$.

-Obviously we could restrict the uniform distribution $\mathcal{U}(x_{min}, x_{max})$ to better values but we could only do this in this easy toy problem and not on more complex distributions.
+Obviously we could restrict the uniform distribution $\mathcal{U}(x_{min}, x_{max})$ to be closer to the value of $\mu$ but this could only be efficiently be done if we were to have specific prior information about the distribution.
 Similarly, the area with probabilities below 0.01 decreases if we increase the variance of the Normal distribution.
 Again, this is just a toy example to visualize the problems when sampling from high-dimensional spaces.
 The main take way point is that one has to pay close attention to what the sampler is doing and how sampling algorithms are designed to make efficient use of computational resources.